nichilstewart/Terrain-Pathfinder/ReadMe.md

 ## Minimum Height Difference Path Visualizer

 Welcome to my minimum height difference path visualizer built in OpenGL!

-The program uses a modified Dijkstra's algorithm to compute minimum paths along a given heigth-field surface.
+The program uses a modified Dijkstra's algorithm to compute paths of minimum change in height along a given 3D heigth-field surface.
+Each of the paths are then iteratively rendered onto the height-field.
+The program uses a modifiable 3D camera with abilities to change the shape, color, and representation of the field.

+### Algorithm:

+Uses a modified Dijkstra's algorithm to compute the shortest path from (0,0) to all other pixel positions in (1, 1) to (255,255) range.
+Each pixel on the 2D image file is treated as a graph node, where the difference in RGB-greyscale value between two nodes is interpreted as the edge weight between the two nodes.

+Current algorithm creates edges in 4 directions (Left+Right+Up+Down), and does not add a weight penalty for moving between two arbitrary adjacent edges.

+For v1.1:
+  -Testing adjacent weight penalty to give preference to paths with fewer steps.
+  -Testing diagonal edges (with added hypotenuse weight penalty)

 ### Visuals:

 ~To Do~